CityOfDetroit/restaurant-inspections/README.md

 We're using the `gatsby-source-pg` plugin to query data from PostgreSQL.
 Find a database dump in `src/data/restaurants.sql.bz2`.

-Assuming you have PostgreSQL installed locally, load it from your shell:
+Assuming you have PostgreSQL installed locally, import the db dump from your shell:
 ```bash
 createdb restaurants
 psql -d restaurants -c 'create extension postgis'